Bangladesh’s Jamaat leader Shafiqur Rahman: The man everyone wants to meet

 Rahman, a soft-spoken former government doctor, took over as Jamaat’s chief in 2019, at a time when the party was banned under Hasina.
 In December 2022, he was arrested in the middle of the night on charges of supporting militancy and was released only after 15 months when he secured bail.

-In March 2025, months after the student-led protest had overthrown Hasina, and an interim government under Nobel laureate Muhammad Yunus had taken office, Rahman’s name was dropped from the list of accused in the case.
+In March 2025, months after the student-led protest had overthrown Hasina and an interim government under Nobel laureate Muhammad Yunus had taken office, Rahman’s name was dropped from the list of accused in the case.

 Since then, his carefully calibrated, emotional public appearances have drawn wide attention.